 - Employees are required to wear facial coverings at all times.
 Patrons are required to wear masks at the restaurants and bars, and only remove them when they sit to consume their meals.
 As they move to the restrooms and to pay for their meals, they must wear their mask.

 - Establishments must provide sanitization stations for customers and employees.

 - Restaurants can only operate at half of Fire Marshal-approved seating capacity, or host a maximum of 50 customers.
 That is 50 percent of what the Fire Marshal regulations state or 50 customers — whichever one is less.

-- Tables must be placed at least six feet apart.
+- Tables must be placed at least four feet apart.